-There shall be initially deposited into the Reserve Account from Bond proceeds the Reserve Requirement for the Bonds.
+There shall be initially deposited into the Reserve Account from Bond proceeds the Reserve Requirement for the Bonds, which shall be the least of (i) 1/2 of the maximum amount of principal of and interest on then Outstanding Bonds that accrues and is payable in any remaining Bond Year at the time of calculation, or (ii) 10% of the original principal amount of the Bonds, or (iii) 125% of the average annual debt service of then Outstanding Bonds in the Bond Years remaining at the time of calculation.
 The Reserve Account is irrevocably pledged to the payment of principal of and interest on the Bonds, as may be required from time to time.
 All amounts paid by MCAD as Loan Repayments not deposited or required to be deposited into the Bond and Interest Sinking Fund Account or the Redemption Account will be deposited into the Reserve Account in order to maintain the Reserve Account in an amount not less than the Reserve Requirement.

 In the event that a withdrawal of funds from the Reserve Account reduces the balance therein to a sum less than the Reserve Requirement, MCAD shall forthwith restore the deficiency, provided that if such funds are withdrawn in order to make any rebate payment required to be made by the Authority under the Loan Agreement, the Authority shall restore such deficiency or shall reimburse MCAD for amounts so withdrawn.

 Investments in the Reserve Account shall be valued at market value.
-Investments in the Reserve Account shall be valued by the Trustee not less frequently than as of the first day of the calendar month next preceding November 1, 2012 and as of the first day of the calendar month next preceding each Interest Payment Date thereafter.
-If upon any valuation date, the amount on deposit in the Reserve Account (exclusive of accrued but unrealized interest on moneys or investments therein) is more than the amount of the Reserve Requirement, or more than the amount (if less than the Reserve Requirement) allowed for a reasonably required reserve fund under the Arbitrage Regulations, the Trustee shall forthwith transfer the excess to the Bond and Interest Sinking Fund Account.
+Investments in the Reserve Account shall be valued by the Trustee not less frequently than as of the first day of the calendar month next preceding November 1, 2015 and as of the first day of the calendar month next preceding each Interest Payment Date thereafter.
+If upon any valuation date, the amount on deposit in the Reserve Account (exclusive of accrued but unrealized interest on moneys or investments therein) exceeds the lesser of (a) the Reserve Requirement, or (b) the amount allowed for a reasonably required reserve fund under the Arbitrage Regulations, the Trustee shall forthwith transfer the excess to the Bond and Interest Sinking Fund Account.
 If on any valuation date the amount on deposit in the Reserve Account is less than the amount of the Reserve Requirement, then (unless the value of the amount on deposit exceeds the amount allowed for a reasonably required reserve fund under the Arbitrage Regulations) such deficiency shall be restored to an amount equal to the amount of the Reserve Requirement within 30 days.

 Interest and income in the Reserve Account shall be transferred to the Bond and Interest Sinking Fund Account, to the extent the amount on deposit in the Bond and Interest Sinking Fund Account is less than the amount permitted for a bona fide debt service fund under the Arbitrage Regulations, and any excess interest and income to the Redemption Account.
-When funds on deposit in the Reserve Account, together with available funds in any other Account, shall be sufficient to pay the principal of and interest on all outstanding Bonds, when due, such funds shall be transferred, as appropriate, into the Bond and Interest Sinking Fund Account or the Redemption Account; provided that the Trustee is authorized, in its discretion, to use funds and investments in the Reserve Account to pay the amount of any rebate due the United States in respect of the Bonds under Section 148 of the Internal Revenue Code if MCAD or the Authority shall have failed to pay or provide for the payment thereof under the Loan Agreement.
+When funds on deposit in the Reserve Account, together with available funds in any other Account, shall be sufficient to pay the principal of and interest on all outstanding Bonds, when due, such funds shall be transferred, as appropriate, into the Bond and Interest Sinking Fund Account or the Redemption Account; provided that the Trustee is authorized, if directed by the Authority or MCAD, to use funds and investments in the Reserve Account to pay the amount of any rebate due the United States in respect of the Bonds under Section 148 of the Internal Revenue Code if MCAD or the Authority shall have failed to pay or provide for the payment thereof under the Loan Agreement.